mcgnly/DeveloperDocumentation/AuthorizationDoc.md

 # A Few Words about OAuth
 *OAuth* is an open standard for authorization.

-Prior to explaining the main concept of OAuth, here are a few key concepts necessary for understanding the standard:
+Prior to explaining the main concept of OAuth, here are a few key roles necessary for understanding the standard:

 **Resource Server** - The server hosting user-owned resources such as photos,